-Technology continues to be one of the dominant themes of conversation in home care, and as the Care Quality Commission progresses with its ‘digital first’ strategy from mid-2021, we’ll see an even greater focus on the application of technology in the sector.
+Technology continues to be one of the dominant themes of conversation in the home care sector, and as the Care Quality Commission progresses with its ‘digital first’ strategy, we’ll see an even greater focus on the application of technology in the sector.

 About the CQC

 - What is the Care Quality Commission and how does it operate?

 About CQC inspections

 - Are they safe? – Using eMAR (Electronic Medication Administration Record) to reduce medication mistakes and improve service delivery for those being cared for

 - Are they effective? – How electronic care planning can enhance the delivery of effective care

 - Are they caring? – Giving carers more time to attend to the practical needs of their client and a more personal service